d-mcalpin/IrelandRecommends/README.md

     - I can edit or delete reviews that I have posted in the past as well as add new reviews.

 - As an administrator of the site:
-    -I can log in to the site as an admin user and view all reviews that have been posted by users.
+    - I can log in to the site as an admin user and view all reviews that have been posted by users.
     - I can also edit or delete any review posted by users.

 ### 1.2 Strategy